 You can also take direct action:

-- Report any concerns to the BCP First Response Team or for immediate response call the Anti Terror hotline on 0800 789 321
+- Refer any Prevent concerns to police using the Home Office Prevent Referral Form (https://www.dorset.police.uk/help-advice-crime-prevention/personal-safety/major-terror-incidents/prevent/) or for advice e mail DorsetPrevent@Dorset.pnn.police.uk or immediate response call the Anti-Terror hotline on 0800 789 321

 - If you have concerns about pupils travelling to a conflict zone seek Home Office guidance and refer to BCP First Response Team if still concerned.